This page has news about Toastmasters activities around New Zealand and the world.

 Revitalised Educational Programme - Pathways

-Toastmasters International have released more information about the revitalised Educational Programme known as the Pathways Learning Experience scheduled to begin in 2017.
+Toastmasters International have released more information about the revitalised Educational Programme known as the Pathways Learning Experience scheduled to begin rollout in New Zealand in August 2017.

-The programme will run concurrently with the existing programme for 24 months, and will be rolled out progressively around the world.
+The programme will run concurrently with the existing programme for 24 months, and is being progressively rolled out around the world.

 The July 2016 edition of The Toastmaster magazine has an article on the Pathways programme.